What are the best goats for pets? Well honestly, this can vary a bit depending a number of circumstances. And situations.

 Our experience with Alpine goats has always been entertaining and they’re probably the most intelligent goat breed we own.

-Alpine goats are an amazing dairy source for those who don’t have room for a dairy cow.
+Alpine goats are an amazing dairy source for those who don’t have room for a dairy cow and are quite popular milk producers.

 Find more about what I love about Alpine Goats here.